Zazalng/Pudel-Spring-Boot/README.md

 ## Status

 **Version**: 2.1.0 (Stable)

-**Note**: Any change or Bug fix from API is only thing that count for Semantic version update
+**Note**: Only changes or bug fixes originating from the API qualify for a semantic version update.

 The annotation-based plugin API is production-ready.
 Legacy `PudelPlugin` interface is deprecated and will be removed in 3.0.0.